jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 Beware of scams verify validate companies background and transfer funds to cold wallet.
 CC Canadian Company can trade with Canadian banks and offer lower fees because they do not pay Visa 1.5%.
 Only CO and QU do $CDN to crypto.
-All exchanges take commissions on buy sell exchange.
+All exchanges take commissions on buy, sell, exchange.
 cryptocompare.com coinbase 4/5 binance 4.8/5.
-Quadriga (exits BTC to $CDN are very difficult exchange or banks fault?).
+Quadriga was an exchanged that lost all its users' funds and went bankrupt after its founder died, (exits from BTC to $CDN were very difficult).
 Low trade volume (for example in Canada) lead to higher spreads (wider gaps in bid vs ask).

 ## Contributing